christophsax/seasonal/README.md

     checkX13()

 If it works, you may want to set the environmental variable permanently, by adding the `Sys.setenv` line to one of your `.Rprofile` files.
-The easiest would be to use the one located in your home directory, which can be written directly from R:
+The easiest is to use the one located in your home directory, which can be written directly from
+R:

+    write('Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY")',
-    write('Sys.setenv(X13_PATH = "YOUR_X13_DIRECTORY")', file="~/.Rprofile", append = TRUE)
+          file = "~/.Rprofile", append = TRUE)

 If the file does not exist (by default), it will be created.
 Make sure that you get the quotes right: double quotes around your directory, single quotes around